IP scanners are an essential tool to help you monitor your network for new devices.

 Network scanners make it possible to discover UDP/TCP services running on the devices, identify the OS systems, and recognize filtering systems between your device and targeted hosts, and more.

-As part of our comparison, we’ve looked out for tools with automated scanning including tools that can take network inventories and vulnerability scanners that can discover vulnerabilities and misconfigurations.
-We’ve also prioritized tools with features like notifications and reporting that enhance the overall monitoring process.
+As part of my comparison, I’ve looked for tools with automated scanning, including tools that can take network inventories and vulnerability scanners that can discover vulnerabilities and misconfigurations.
+I also prioritized tools with features like notifications and reporting that enhance the overall monitoring process.

-Here’s our list of the best network scanners, network analysis & management tools:
+Based on my independent research, here’s my suggested list of the best network scanners, network analysis & management tools for buyers:

 • A tool that can locate every device connected to the network